waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

-3- Possible solution of 1 by adding future available actions as a feature.
+3- A possible solution was to add a feature which assessed the number of future actions available.
 This did not worked as expected.
-We found it difficult to favour paths closer to food or paths with more action.
-Resultantly pacman remained confused as to go where.
-This confusion is clearly eveident in attached replay (red agent) from 1100-1000 [3_replay-Problem](uploads/91cb0bffcb7f3812888045b7d05c7379/3_replay-Problem)
+We found it difficult to favour paths closer to food or paths with more possible actions.
+As a result the agent remained confused as to go where.
+This confusion is clearly evident in the attached replay (red agent) from 1100-1000 [3_replay-Problem](uploads/91cb0bffcb7f3812888045b7d05c7379/3_replay-Problem)

 ![4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food](uploads/1fc4b3b072d59730c30404a1fd70ea0b/4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food.gif)